softwaremill/react-use-promise-matcher/README.md

 #### Using the hook with an async function that receives arguments

-As you might have noticed, in the exapmles we passed a function that was not taking any parameters to the hook.
+As you might have noticed, in the examples we passed a function that was not taking any parameters to the hook.
 We might want to be able to pass some arguments to it, for example if they depend on user input.
 In that case we need to use the `usePromiseWithArguments` hook:

 ```tsx
 export const UserEchoComponent = () => {